 There’s much to like about Dion’s.
 The restaurant is immaculate and service is efficient and friendly.
 It’s staffed with energetic and smiling employees who seem to enjoy what they’re doing.
 There’s a viewing area from which children (of all ages) can watch the pizza-makers in action.
 Seating is plentiful and there’s even a drive-up window where you can pick up your call-in orders.

-Today Dion’s has twenty-one locations including eleven in Albuquerque.
+Today Dion’s has more than two dozen locations including eleven in Albuquerque.
 Ever ambitious, this regional powerhouse has designs on becoming “the most admired regional restaurant brand in the country.”
 Dion’s employs over a thousand employees, many of them teenagers.
 Among the secrets to Dion’s success and continued growth are fundamental rules established at the onset, rules by which each Dion’s restaurant still operate today:

 - Always use the finest ingredients.

 - Never change ingredients simply to get the cheapest price.

 - Only serve pizza, salads and submarine sandwiches that we are proud of.

 - Hire the best people.
 Promote team players and cooperation.

 - Give the customer exceptional quality, service, cleanliness and a teamwork environment.